isi-usc-edu/qb-gsee-benchmark/data/Hamiltonian_features/README.md

 ## Hamiltonian features calculation

-The features of all the Hamiltonians listed in the `problem_instance.json` files are calculated and available in the `Hamiltonian_featurs.csv` file.
+The features of all the Hamiltonians listed in the `problem_instance.json` files are calculated and available in the `Hamiltonian_features.csv` file.

 The `experimental.fast_double_factorization_features.main.py` script is provided to calculate the features of *one* Hamiltonian described in one FCIDUMP file.
 The output is a `.csv` file.
 See `./main.py --help` for usage.